How Is Narcolepsy Diagnosed?

 Sleep lab tests for narcolepsy

-• Polysomnography (PSG or sleep study) is an overnight sleep test that records brain and muscle activity, breathing, and eye movements.
+• Polysomnography (PSG, or an in-lab sleep study) is an overnight sleep test that records brain and muscle activity, breathing, and eye movements.
 This test can tell your doctor whether your REM sleep is happening at the right times.
 It will also tell your doctor if you have other sleep disorders such as sleep apnea or periodic limb movement disorder.

 • Multiple sleep latency test (MSLT) is a sleep lab test that measures how quickly someone falls asleep, and when and if they enter REM sleep.
 The next day after being in the sleep lab, the person is asked to take 5 short naps at least 2 hours apart.
 Going into REM sleep within 15 minutes on 2 or more naps means you may have narcolepsy.